An Event within the Event

 The start time will be the same as always (Friday, 6:30-7:00 PM) but we should be able to drop in any late arrivals as well.

-Your objective is to re-join the main body of troops at the event encampment…or die trying.
+we hope that on Saturday morning you can re-join the main body of troops at the event encampment…or die trying.

 This event is designed both for the Campaigner and for those who wish to leave the main encampment to greet them along the way.